Kash’s Corner: Bobulinski Says FBI Buried Evidence; The Chinese Fentanyl Threat; Elon Musk’s Renewed Twitter Bid

 Well, and so I think this is the perfect time to start talking about disinformation directly.

-Can't get away from it.
+You can't get away from it.

-Um, they're kind of going crazy about it.
+They're kind of going crazy about it.

 Well, I think it's a little bit of poetic justice in terms of the who is buying.

-Elon buying Twitter to them is not quite as bad as Trump buying it, but it's it's up there in that orbit for whatever reason, um, because Elon Musk came out over the last year and basically shunned the Democrats for their disinformation campaigns and things like that, they resoundingly, the radical left and the fake news mafia rejected Elon in full course.
+For whatever reason, because Elon Musk came out over the last year and basically shunned the Democrats for their disinformation campaigns and things like that, they resoundingly, the radical left and the fake news mafia, rejected Elon in full course.

 But fast forward, right?

-Elon's a businessman, he goes out there and makes money.
+He goes out there and makes money.

 And my problem with his reversal here is it shows Elon's hypocrisy.

-It shows that even though he went in and took these matters to court for reasons we talked about previously, but mainly to show the amount of bots that were on Twitter were falsely put out by Twitter um in the terms of this negotiation with Elon per Elon's own statements on it.
+It shows that even though he went in and took these matters to court for reasons we talked about previously, but mainly to show the amount of bots that were on Twitter were falsely put out by Twitter in the terms of this negotiation with Elon per Elon's own statements on it.

-And that was one of the main decision points that uh Elon was going to have to argue to the judge there for them to get a favorable ruling.
+And that was one of the main decision points that Elon was going to have to argue to the judge there for them to get a favorable ruling.

-But it seems like, um, and I haven't heard, maybe I haven't seen it, but there is no ruling on the matters.
+But it seems like, and I haven't heard, maybe I haven't seen it, but there is no ruling on the matters.

-But at the end of the day, I spent some time thinking about it, and it's money.
+But at the end of the day, I spent some time thinking about it and it's money.

-Especially if you need to use liquid capital, which you do in these deals to buy a large portion of it.
+Even if you're worth $250 billion and you buy a $50 billion company, that's a fifth of your wealth, especially if you need to use liquid capital, which you do in these deals, to buy a large portion of it.

-So I think he realized that his payment penalty if he withdrew was going to be huge, a billion dollars in cash.
+So I think he realized that his payment penalty, if he withdrew, was going to be huge, a billion dollars in cash.

-And I think he realized that he wants to continue building the Elon behemoth.
+And I think he realized that he wants to continue building the Elon Behemoth.

-And he put out a statement, it basically says all roads lead to the one app for everything, the X app.
+It basically says all roads lead to the one app for everything, the X app.

 You know, cute from SpaceX founder.

-Uh I'm not really sure what he means by the one app for everything.
+I'm not really sure what he means by the one app for everything.

 It makes me think of the one ring.